coopdigital/coop-frontend/packages/README.md

 $ npm ci && npm update
 ```

-Then commit and push to master.
+Then commit and push to the main (master) branch.
 The Circle CI build will run and publish the updated design syetem website.

 ## Lefthook git hooks pre commit
 [Lefthook](https://github.com/Arkweid/lefthook) is used to manage git hooks in the repo.
 [Intro article to lefthook](https://evilmartians.com/chronicles/lefthook-knock-your-teams-code-back-into-shape?utm_source=lefthook).